 Minimum qualifications include, high school or GED diploma, 21-years of age at time of appointment, no criminal record, possess a valid Kansas driver's license and able to pass written aptitude test, polygraph, extensive background check, interview board, drug screen and psychological testing.

 The starting wage for this position is $15-18 depending upon qualifications.
-The City offers an excellent benefit package including medical, dental, and vision insurance, vacation and sick leave, paid holidays, and KPERS retirement, among others.
+The City offers an excellent benefit package including medical, dental, and vision insurance, paid vacation and sick leave, paid holidays, and KPERS retirement, among others.
 The City of Garnett is an equal opportunity employer.

 Human Resources Department